Asian Style Eggs

 Oil your frying pan and place onto a high heat.
 Add the garnishes, sugar and salt & fry off.

-Crack the eggs over the garnishes.
+Crack the eggs over the condiments.
 Once the cold egg hits the pan, it takes on those crispy crunchy edges that you often get with Asian stir fries, sadly warm eggs won’t do this.

 When the eggs are cooked to your liking, remove from pan and serve over the freshly steamed rice.
 Serve with a splash of soy and an extra sprinkling of chilli flakes & sugar.